JamesBrill/react-speech-recognition/docs/API.md

 ##### language [string]

-To listen for a specific language, you can pass a language tag (e.g. `zh-CN`for Chinese) calling `startListening`.
+To listen for a specific language, you can pass a language tag (e.g. `'zh-CN'` for Chinese) when calling `startListening`.

 ```
 SpeechRecognition.startListening({ language: 'zh-CN' })